Increase in conversion rate

 Every hour, Magpie pulls the UK’s top trends and fetches the top Tweets.
-It analyses these conversations and uses machine learning, trained on historical Tweet data.
+It analyses these conversations and uses machine learning.
 For every conversation that happens, Magpie identifies the sentiment being expressed, the topic being discussed, and uses this to turn user-generated data into structured data that can be manipulated at scale.

 From here, Magpie then assesses whether a topic is brand safe, based on the signals it’s amassed.
 We’ve worked to fine-tune Magpie’s abilities over time, training our models to cope with thigs like Retweets, hashtags in comments, and even sarcasm.

 Once a trend is identified as brand-safe, Magpie again uses historical data to identify which channels the trend will perform best, which audience to reach, and how to speak to them.
 It assembles channel specific creative, crafting natural sounding ad copy based signals like sentiment and category, and the audience being reached.
 Ads are automatically trafficked to the media buying platforms and mapped to appropriate audience targeting to reach relevant users.

 For each ad, Magpie identifies the optimum landing page that it predicts will drive the best experience for the user.
 All of this happens in real-time, 24/7.